 The management choices facing local managers in this basin are difficult to quantify and summarize, as is the case in basins throughout California and arid regions globally.
 Locally-derived summary metrics, tailored to regional hydrologic dynamics, have provided and will continue to provide tools for supporting those choices and communicating them to diverse stakeholders and the general public.

+Appendix

+Groundwater Well Data